felixwrt/sml-rs/README.md

 Smart Message Language (SML) parser written in Rust.

-`sml-rs` is an early work-in-progress and many features aren't implemented yet.
+**Status:** `sml-rs` is an early work-in-progress library and many features aren't implemented yet.
 See section "Implementation Status" for details.

 ## Spec